-Senior Independent Non-Executive Director, member of the Supervisory Board

-Member of the Compensation, Corporate Governance and Nominations Committee, Chairman of the Strategy and Capital Markets Committee Year of birth: 1962
+Senior Independent Non-Executive Director, member of the Supervisory Board Member of the Compensation, Corporate Governance and Nominations Committee, Chairman of the Strategy and Capital Markets Committee

-1985: bachelor's degree in Arts in Political Science from Haverford College.

-Stake in the bank's charter capital and percentage of ordinary shares held in the bank:
+Year of birth: 1962 Education: 1985: bachelor's degree in Arts in Political Science from Haverford College.
+Main employment: None Stake in the bank's charter capital and percentage of ordinary shares held in the bank: No stake in the bank's charter capital.
+Shares of the bank acquired or disposed of: None